nielslange/smntcs-show-active-plugins/README.txt

 License: 			GPL v2 or later
 License URI: 		https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.
+This plugin adds a submenu item to the plugins menu item, that links to all active plugins.

 == Description ==

-This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.
+This plugin adds a submenu item to the plugins menu item, that links to all active plugins.

 == Installation ==